 Public Relations + Content Creator

 Tyler Marie Lawrence is a West side, Chicago girl who carries her love for the city with her everywhere.
-Now residing in Indianapolis, she's wasted no time getting hands on in revitalizing the millennial culture there, through her direct involvement with From Nap, With Love.
+Now residing in Indianapolis, she's wasted no time getting hands on in revitalizing the millennial culture there through her direct involvement with From Nap, With Love.
 A self starter, Ty taught herself the world of Public Relations and, after networking and working for other firms, took a leap of faith to found her own boutique firm, Mighty M.E.
 PR.
 Tyler obtained her B.A. in Sociology from the oldest private HBCU, Wilberforce University in Ohio and regularly applies her educational training around people, culture, and social interactions to her media centered career.
 Tyler is a person of passion and sarcasm.
 You can catch her on Instagram and Twitter, likely ranting, at @_mighty5.
 Got PR/Event coverage related questions?
 You can ask Tyler, she's a beast: firstname.lastname@example.org.

 Brand Marketing Manager + Content Creator

 Vanessa is New York based digital marketer and storyteller.
 By day, she manages digital content and media campaigns for a technology company.
-When she is not working, she enjoys exploring New York, reading op-eds in the New York Times, and searching for her next apartment.
+When she is not working, she enjoys exploring NY, reading op-eds in the New York Times, and searching for her next apartment.
 Her dream dinner party guests include Claudia Rankine, Phylicia Rashad, and Beyonce.
 Vanessa believes Black girls are fly for several reasons, but if she had to choose one it would be their ability to empower one another.
 She's on the IG streets at @bellevaness.
 Feel free to drop her a line about advertisement + marketing opportunities at email@example.com.

 Katie is a 2nd year Public Relations major and self-proclaimed Island Child and Carnival Baby.
 With a love for sunny vacations and good vibes she is on a bright path as she begins to establish herself within her field.
-Vacationing twice a year and being a full-time student Katie has learned the life hacks for being, what she calls a “broke student on a budget with wanderlust”.
+Vacationing twice a year and being a full-time student Katie has learned the life hacks for being, what she calls, a “broke student on a budget with wanderlust”.
 She is always open to new projects and learning anything she can to develop her entrepreneurial bug.
 She believes that “Madness is Genius” because even the greatest minds were once thought to be insane.
 Vibe with her @kinksnqueens.
 Katie keeps the wheel on our remote team.
 From scheduling to inquiries, she will hold you down: firstname.lastname@example.org.

 Rutherford + Azalia

-Azalia Brown and Rutherford decided to play double-dutch on this particular article.
+Azalia Brown and Rutherford decided to play double-dutch on particular articles.
 Shout out to NYC public schools for not giving us tennis courts.
-Azalia (not Iggy or Banks) hails from Harlem, NY and Rutherford is one of those Brooklynites that thinks it's a country on its own.
+Azalia (not Iggy or Banks) hails from Harlem, NY and Rutherford is one of those Brooklynites that thinks it's a country of its own.
 Despite their long distance friendship (yes, long distance), these two seem to have made it work—partly because they were stranded in the cold abyss that is Binghamton for four years—some refer to it as an undergraduate career.
 Not only do they write together, they protest, joke, shop and travel together too.
 Follow Azalia at @azaliaism and Rutherford at @lesocialnomad.